Diagnosis

 Additionally, you will require hospitalization for secondary peritonitis.
 Possible course of treatment:

-• Surgery: This is frequently required in order to eliminate contaminated tissue, address the underlying cause of the disease, and stop it from spreading.
+- Surgery: This is frequently required in order to eliminate infected tissue, address the underlying cause of the infection, and stop the infection from spreading.
 If a ruptured appendix, stomach, or colon is the cause of your peritonitis, surgery is important.

 If diagnosed with peritonitis, your healthcare provider may recommend an alternative method of dialysis while your body recuperates.
 This temporary switch may be necessary for a few days until your medical condition improves.
 In cases where peritonitis persists or recurs, you might need to discontinue peritoneal dialysis altogether and transition to a different form of dialysis.